-For example, if a criminal defendant has a criminal record of committing the same types of crimes over and over, it may appear to a judge that the previous criminal punishments have not been adequate and could sway the judge to impose a harsher punishment.
-As another example, if a criminal defendant was particularly malicious in the commission of his crime, a harsher punishment may be in order (examples include using a weapon during a crime, or inflicting physical or mental harm on a victim).
+For example, if a criminal defendant has a criminal record of committing the same types of crimes over and over, it may appear to a judge that the previous criminal punishments haven't been adequate and could sway the judge to impose a harsher punishment.
+As another example, if a criminal defendant was particularly malicious in the commission of a crime, a harsher punishment may be in order (examples include using a weapon during a crime, or inflicting physical or mental harm on a victim).

 More Questions About Sentencing Laws?
 Contact an Attorney

 If you're facing criminal charges or just have questions about charges and sentencing, you should contact a local criminal defense lawyer who can explain the laws as well as your rights.
 A good lawyer can also help you to build a strong defense as early as possible if you're facing charges.